 Town of Evans Police Department

-On August 25, Joshua Bish, 31 was arrested for alleged third-degree unlawful fleeing from a police officer in a motor vehicle, unauthorized use and possession of a license, improper passing on the right, operating an unregistered vehicle on the highway, operating a motor vehicle with broken glass, registered plate display violation, operating a motor vehicle with improper plates, reckless driving, second-degree facilitating aggravated unlicensed operation of a motor vehicle, failed to yield right of way to emergency vehicle, speed violation, operating a motor vehicle without insurance, and not restrained by lap safety belt and shoulder harness belt.
+Morales-Ortiz was arrested for alleged third-degree unlawful fleeing from a police officer in a motor vehicle, driving a motor vehicle without a proper license, operation of an unregistered motor vehicle on the highway, operation of a motor vehicle with improper plates, reckless driving, failure to yield right of way to an emergency vehicle, speed violation, and equipment violation – no or insufficient tail lamps.